 - Radiculitis of the cervical spine

 - Radiculitis of the lumbar spine

 - Mild bilateral carpal tunnel syndrome

 CH suffered considerable loss of enjoyment of life by having to experience constant and continuous pain and discomfort as a result of his injuries.
 He was forced to work less consecutive hours than before the collision, take more breaks to stretch his back and tailor his job to his injuries as he was not able to lift heavy weights, stand or sit for long periods of time.

 Since the collision, he has been unable to play golf or basketball with his son, perform home maintenance and he has required assistance with maintenance on his own home.
 He was incapable of performing various projects around the house and participating in other leisure activities.
 Before this collision, CH enjoyed working out at the gym.
 He has only recently been able to return to his gym routine, but he still cannot work out with the same intensity as before due to the pain and stiffness in his back and neck.
 Additionally, CH cannot drive for extended periods of time without feeling pain in his neck and back.

-CH hired Seattle personal injury attorney Christopher Davis to submit a claim to medical and non-economic damages to the Washington State Department of Transportation on his behalf.
+CH hired Seattle car accident attorney Christopher Davis to submit a claim to medical and non-economic damages to the Washington State Department of Transportation on his behalf.
 Mr. Davis was able to identify several instances in which CH has paid, and will continue to pay, an appreciable price, physically and emotionally, as direct result of the injuries he sustained in the collision.
 This ultimately provided the basis for a substantial non-economic damages claim being submitted.